zsy-fdl17/zsy/README.md

 ## Example

 An example of a Zsy program simulating a simple two-node architecture can be found in `example/qpa.zls`.
-To build the example run:
+To build and run the example run:

 ```
 make example